rrrepos/umd-project-org/docs/documentation/README.md

 ---
 layout: default
 title: UMD Project: Documentation
-permalink: /documentation/
+permalink: index.html
 ---
 [Back](../)
 <br/>

 ## Documentation
 This section will provide more details of the UMD project.
+Will this work

 ### About UMD
 #### What is UMD